amitcs50n/new_incremental_load2026/README.md

 Snowflake (star schema: RAW staging → CORE dim+fact + METADATA logs)
 ```

-**One ADF trigger → 6 million rows refreshed in ~3 minutes, with full audit trail.**
+**One ADF trigger → 7 million rows refreshed in ~3 minutes, with full audit trail.**

+---
 - **Two-phase commit** for watermark advancement (pending → live only on downstream success)
+- **Race-safe watermark capture** (upper bound captured before copy, copy bounded to it — no silent data loss)
 - **SCD Type 2** on customer dimension with hash-based change detection
 - **Late-arriving dimension handling** in FACT MERGE (defensive backfill via second WHEN MATCHED)
 - **Structured logging** from Databricks with cross-system traceability via ADF run_id
 - **Type-cleansing PySpark transformations** with row-count assertions
 - **Control plane / data plane separation** (watermarks in Azure SQL; analytics + audit logs in Snowflake)

-The project caught two real bugs during development that I now talk about in interviews.
-Both are documented below.
+The project surfaced several real bugs during development that I now talk about in interviews — including a watermark race condition that could have caused silent data loss.
+All are documented below.

 ---